open-move/Reef/README.md

 # Reef Oracle

-An optimistic oracle system for the Sui blockchain that allows smart contracts to request off-chain data and assume submitted claims are correct unless challenged.
+An optimistic oracle system for Sui that allows smart contracts to request off-chain data and assume submitted claims are correct unless challenged.

 ## How It Works